No. 18 Michigan State shuts down Tulsa in 28-7 win

 EAST LANSING, Mich.
+(AP) — Raequan Williams knocked the ball out, and Kenny Willekes recovered it in the end zone.

+When Michigan State’s defensive linemen are playing like this, the Spartans’ offense has plenty of margin for error.

-(AP) — Kenny Willekes recovered two fumbles, including one in the end zone for a touchdown, and No. 18 Michigan State manhandled Tulsa 28-7 on Friday night.
+Willekes recovered two fumbles, including one for a touchdown, and No. 18 Michigan State manhandled Tulsa 28-7 on Friday night.
 Willekes, back on the field after breaking his leg in last season’s Redbox Bowl, was part of a swarming Michigan State defense that held the Golden Hurricane to minus-73 yards rushing.

-The Spartans (1-0) still had their problems offensively, but that made little difference on this night.
+The touchdown by Willekes came after he and Williams sacked Zach Smith near the goal line.
+The ball came free, and Willekes came up with it to put Michigan State up 22-0.

+“Thank you Raequan for my first touchdown,” Willekes said.
+“It speaks to how, I think, the chemistry on our defense, how much work we put in this offseason — you see how dominant we are when we play together, we all do our job.”

 Tulsa (0-1) botched two shotgun snaps in the second quarter — part of the reason its rushing total ended up so far below zero.
 One of those loose balls went out of the end zone for a safety.